 Description: Required course for students who wish to major in music but do not meet the Department's requirements.
 Pitch matching, sight-singing of simple diatonic melodies, concentrated work on rhythm, beginning melodic and rhythmic dictation.
-SUNY GEN ED-n/a; NCC GEN ED-n/a

 MUS 041 - Preparatory Voice I